Do Go On - 397 - Aviator Charles Kingsford Smith

 It was beautiful.

-for 10 more minutes of flying.
+enough fuel left for 10 more minutes of flying.

 Really just made it.

-But they made it.
+So stressful, but they made it.

 Remember how I mentioned they started their own airline?